 The Compensation Committee seeks to align the Company's executive compensation program with the interests of the Company's shareholders.
-The Compensation Committee considers the results of the annual Say-on-Pay vote, the longterm vision and strategic goals of the Company, management, input from input from its independent compensation consultant, and investor engagement feedback when setting and developing compensation plans for our executives.
+The Compensation Committee considers the results of the annual Say-on-Pay vote, the long-term vision and strategic goals of the Company, input from management, input from its independent compensation consultant, and investor engagement feedback when setting and developing compensation plans for our executives.
 In 2021, 95.3 percent of our shareholders voted in favor of our executive compensation program.